Jenna Jameson: Pornographic film

 "Jenna contacted me and said she wanted to get into the XXX business, but her agent didn't want her to do porn.
-A month later I'm on a shoot in Woodland Hills (a San Fernando Valley section of Los Angeles), and there's Jenna.
+A month later, I'm on a shoot in Woodland Hills (a San Fernando Valley section of Los Angeles), and there's Jenna.
 She said she wanted to get into the business, despite what her agent said.
-I told her if you want to just do a girl/girl scene, we can do that.
+I told her, if you want, to just do a girl-on-girl scene, we can do that.
 She said she wanted to work with Kylie Ireland, so I set it up.
 When the sex started, she just fucking rocked!
 I knew Jenna was special right off the bat.
 I figured she'd be the next Ginger Lynn, but nobody had any idea she was going to be as big as she turned out to be.
 Jenna told me when we first met that she was going to be a star."

 Jameson got her first breast implants on July 28, 1994, to enhance her stripping and movie careers.

 Her first adult video appearances were lesbian scenes (a common way that female performers ease into the business).
-She says: "Girl-on-girl was easy and natural.
+She says, "Girl-on-girl was easy and natural.
 Then they offered me lots of money to do boy-girl."
 Her first heterosexual scene was in Up and Cummers 11 (1994).
 At the beginning of her career, Jameson promised herself that she would never do anal sex or double penetration scenes on film.
 Instead, her "signature move" was oral sex, lubricated with saliva.
 She has also never done any interracial sex scenes with men (despite that category's runaway popularity during the 2000s).